 why not try and document your observations and experiences through these 4 stages:

 breaking of the crust

-because we each have a unique sensory palate, you may pick up different flavor characteristics of a coffee than the person next to you. we like to use the Specialty Coffee Association (SCA) Flavor Wheel to compare and contrast these different experiences as it can provide a framework and reference point to have a fun discussion and debate about your cupping experiences with your coffee friends.
+because we each have a unique sensory palate, you may pick up different flavor characteristics of a coffee than the person next to you. we like to use the SCA Flavor Wheel to compare and contrast these different experiences as it can provide a framework and reference point to have a fun discussion and debate about your cupping experiences with your coffee friends.

 *enjoyed our guide and want to learn more? checkout the cupping protocols recommended by the SCA here